 As a dietitian who uses a flexible dieting approach in my practice, I get a lot of questions about how I use macro tracking to help my clients improve their health, body composition and athletic performance.

 Truthfully, many clients come to me with some great eating habits already.
-After you’ve adopted an eating pattern eating pattern that’s chocked full of whole, real foods that make you feel great, and master blood sugar stability with PFC balanced meals and snacks – you’re ready for more.
+After you’ve adopted an eating pattern that’s chocked full of whole, real foods that make you feel great, and master blood sugar stability with PFC balanced meals and snacks – you’re ready for more.
 It’s a natural and appropriate progression to start looking at macronutrient amounts and eating in a balance that’s right for you and your goals.

 Here are some of the most common questions I get as a dietitian using macro tracking in practice.